History of the Haywood County Arts Council

 Among the most significant events and programs of the Arts Council have been the following:

 - The Sunday Series, a partnership with the Friends of Haywood County Library (1982-present), has provided free concerts, presentations, and performances by local artists.
-Most of the events have taken place at the Waynesville branch of the library, but in 2011 the series started to hold some of the events at the Canton branch.
+Most of the events originally took place at the Waynesville branch of the library, but in 2011 the series expanded to the Canton branch.

 - The Atlanta Ballet Mountain Homecoming (1991-2004), perhaps the most ambitious program in HCAC history, was a residency by one of the nation’s leading dance companies and involved performances, workshops, open rehearsals, and events for school children of all ages.
 Despite considerable community support, the series ended due to steep increases in expenses.